MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

   thesis-lang: "en", // For Slovak use "sk"
   evidence-number: "FIIT-XXXX-XXXXX",
   underline-links: true,
-  // TODO: fix assignmetn image, dont know if it must be .png .jpg or that typst can input .pdf
+  // TODO: fix assignment image, dont know if it must be .png .jpg or that typst can input .pdf
   assignment: none,

   bib-style: "ieee",